MarkCWirt/ethereum-tutorial/documentation/creating/README.rst

   ``1_initial_migration.js`` can be used as is.

   You'll need to edit ``2_deploy_contracts.js`` for your own purposes.
-In this tutorial the code we created in called ``TutorialCoin``, so the file looks like:
+In this tutorial the code we created is called ``TutorialCoin``, so the file looks like:

   .. code:: javascript